maxvfischer/DIY-CNC-machine/README.md

 they’re kept free.
 Why buy this then?
 To support me and keep me encouraged to do more projects like this.
 ```

 Ivan does an amazing job putting these DIY builds together.
 I've posted his STL-files in this repository to simplify the build, but PLEASE buy his blueprints here: [https://ivanmiranda.com/products/3d-printed-cnc](https://ivanmiranda.com/products/3d-printed-cnc).
 It's only \$25 and helps him to continue build and share his awesome projects.
+Also, you will get access to a Discord channel that is really useful, where you can ask questions to a lot of people who have already built the machine.

 TODO: ADD NEEDED TOOLS (multimeter etc).